 Video - how to shrink volume, create new volume and copy D drive data to somewhere else, and delete D drive to merge unallocated space to c drive

-IM-Magic Partition Resizer Free is a partition manger, which is able to be compatible with Windows XP, Vista, 7, 8, 10 and 11.
+IM-Magic Partition Resizer Free is a free partition manger, which is able to be compatible with Windows XP, Vista, 7, 8, 10 and 11.
 Therefore, you can use this partition magic software to add unallocated space to system partition so that you can increase the size of this partition without reinstalling system, without deleting volume or losing any data on your computer.

 When there is free space next to c drive, you may directly merge the free space to c drive with Partition Resizer.
 Here are the steps.